 Attorneys at Law

-David M. Otto has twenty-four years of experience in corporate finance, securities, mergers and acquisitions, and corporate law and governance.
+David M. Otto has twenty-six years of experience in corporate finance, securities, mergers and acquisitions, and corporate law and governance.
 In addition to his law practice, Mr. Otto founded Otto Capital, LLC to identify and secure private equity, venture capital, and debt financing for start-up and emerging growth companies.
 He grew up in Seattle and enjoys being involved in projects and activities that support the community.

 · New York

 · Eastern District Court of Washington